 Like most wired headsets, the HD1 in-ear have negligible latency.
 They are a suitable option for gaming and watching movies, but they are limited by the relatively short range of their audio cable.

 The Sennheiser HD1 In-Ear do not have the best sound quality for critical listening.
 But on the upside, they block enough noise to be a suitable option for commuting and they will easily fit into your pockets so you can have them on you at all times.
 They're also sufficiently stable for sports and working out although they won't be as good as some of the competing in-ear models below.
 See our recommendations for the best earbuds for bass, the best earbuds and in-ears and the best budget earbuds.

-The 1More Triple Driver In-Ear are a slightly better headphone than the Sennheiser Momentum In-Ear.
+The 1More Triple Driver In-Ear are a slightly better headphone than the Sennheiser HD1 In-Ear/Sennheiser Momentum In-Ear.
 The 1Mores have a more durable build quality than the Sennheisers.
 They also come with more tip sizes, so they will fit better and more comfortably than the HD1 In-Ear.
 The 1Mores also have a better sound and a universal in-line remote that will work with most devices unlike the HD1's OS specific audio cable.
 On the upside, the HD1 have slightly better isolation and a unique look that some may prefer over the Triple Drivers.

 The Bose SoundTrue Ultra In-Ear are better, wired headphones than the Sennheiser Momentum In-Ear.
 The Bose have a more comfortable earbud design that most will prefer over the fit of the Sennheiser.
 The Bose also have a better-balanced sound and a more stable design for sports.
-On the other hand, the HD1 in-ear have a bit more isolation in loud, noisy environments although not by much.
+On the other hand, the Sennheiser In-Ear have a bit more isolation in loud, noisy environments, although not by much.
 They also have an easier to use in-line remote than the Bose.